 This instruction manual contains technical data, installation procedures, theory of operation, and an illustrated parts list covering the Alpha FMJ multiband Antenna and optional components.
-Never Remove or Loosen any of the Bolts, Washers, Nuts, or Caps on the Alpha Match.
 The antenna was designed to be used with HF radios.

 Table 1-1 SUMMARY OF AVAILABLE EQUIPMENT PART NUMBER DESCRIPTION OF AVAILABLE EQUIPMENT MTCH-2.1 A capacitive induction matching network in a 316 Stainless Steel housing fitted for mounting the MLSTK-2.1.XX antenna on vehicles, shelters, or man-packs equipped with HF radios.
 MLSTK-2.1.13 A heavy duty 13 foot long MilStick whip antenna that breaks down into 13 inch sections and mounts upon the MTCH-2.1, which may be used directly with HF radios.
 MLSTK-2.1.26 A heavy duty 13 foot long MilStick whip antenna that breaks down into 26 inch sections and mounts upon the MTCH-2.1, which may be used directly with HF radios.
 TRPDLTWGHT-2.1 The lightweight tripod that the MTCH2.1 can mount upon.
 TPD-HD-FMJ-2.1 The heavy duty tripod that the MTCH2.1 can mount upon, which when collapsed can encapsulate the entire antenna system in a full metal jacket enclosure.
 NVIS-2.1 A 25' element that connects to the top of MTCH-2.1 that is placed in a sloped orientation to enhance NVIS characteristics.
 JWMNT-2.1 The stainless steel Jaw Mount that the MTCH2.1 can mount upon.
 GND-2.1 Ground wire that attaches to the bottom bolt of MTCH-2.1 MSTMNT-2.1 The top of mast mount that the MTCH2.1 can mount upon.
 FLDBG40-2.1, The optional Field Bag, FLDBG30-2.1, or FLDBG16-2.1